 With an abundance of skyscrapers, there’s no shortage of stunning views to be enjoyed over a drink or two in Hong Kong.
 From modern to traditional, quirky to contemporary, there’s a venue to suit every taste, in this iconic city.
-Here are the bars you mustn’t miss.
+Here are the cocktail bars you must not miss.

 Ozone Bar Ritz Carlton

 Famed as the highest rooftop bar in the world, here you can drink at an altitude of 480 metres.
 Found on floor 118 of the esteemed Ritz Hotel, it offers some of the most breathtaking views you’ll experience from any bar.
 Decorated in contemporary glitz, part of the bar area is open to the sky.
-The food and drink are every bit as good as the vistas, serving Asian and Brazilian tapas and innovative bespoke cocktails.
+The food and drinks served here are every bit as good as the vistas, with menus comprising of Asian and Brazilian tapas and innovative bespoke cocktails.
 Visit for a Sunday Dom Pérignon brunch, and you’ll enjoy unlimited champers and Brazilian food.

 Café Gray Bar at The Upper House

 Pull up a stool at this epic 14 metre stone bar, or find a cosy corner and take a seat on a velvet banquette.
 Peruse the drinks menu while you enjoy spectacular views over both Hong Kong and Kowloon.
 Located in The Upper House, this trendy spot is perfect for just drinks, or some tasty snacks from morning till night.
 Sample the cold water oysters, Tarte flambee or tuck into some fish and chips.
 There’s an extensive wine list, beers and spirits, while signature cocktails include the Hong Kong Highball, Copper Storm and Earl Grey Martini.
 And don’t worry if you’re on a detox – immune-boosting tea, home-made smoothies and organic cold-pressed juices are all available to order too.

 Sugar at East